 What We Are Doing About It

 Holiday has also intentionally moved away from talking about these canyons and plateaus as places somehow separate from humans.
-We instead try to talk about them as inhabited areas in an effort to complicate the narrative of humans being separate from their environment.
+We instead strive to talk about them as inhabited areas in an effort to complicate the narrative of humans being separate from their environment.
 That concept alone has done untold damage to the way we think about public lands and what they mean to the American story.

-We look forward to continuing our relationships with existing Tribal Nations whose diminished 21st century territories border the river trips that we run.
+We look forward to continuing our relationships with existing Tribal Nations whose diminished 21st-century territories border the river trips that we run.
 This includes the Ute lands that border the east side of Desolation Canyon.
 And also the Diné lands that make up the southern border of the San Juan River.

 Moving Forward as we Ask Questions

-It is in that spirit of trying to do things in a good way we invite all of our wonderful Holiday guests and guides to join us.
-This “Native Land” resource acknowledges that it is still a work in progress, but we’ve found it to be a useful place to start in one’s journey to learn more about native lands on which we all stand.
+It is in that spirit of trying to do things in a good way that we invite all of our wonderful Holiday guests and guides to join us.
+This “Native Land” resource acknowledges that it is still a work in progress, but we’ve found it to be a useful place to start one’s journey to learn more about the native lands on which we all stand.

 About the author: I have been a river runner my entire life.
 It was learning from the Holiday boatwomen and men of the 1990s that led me to find my own oars.
 I have been a guide for Holiday River Expeditions since 2009.
-In my spare time I work as the Green Riverkeeper Affiliate with Living Rivers & Board Chair of the Utah Chapter of the Sierra Club.
+In my spare time, I work as the Green Riverkeeper Affiliate with Living Rivers & Board Chair of the Utah Chapter of the Sierra Club.
 A life well spent organizing communities to protect the rivers and lands I love.
 I find that the lessons from the river inform my climate justice work and truly all aspects of my life.